 In today's automotive market, the Nissan Maxima and Toyota Avalon compete for much more similar shoppers than in previous decades.
 The 1990s witnessed ho-hum Avalons that delivered proven Toyota reliability and little else, while the Maxima was one of the only sports sedans built outside of Europe.

 In recent years, however, they've grown toward each other.
-The Avalon got more sporty and the Maxima got more comfortable.
-But which is the better full-size choice?
+The Avalon got sportier and the Maxima got more comfortable.
+But which is the better midsize choice?

 What the Toyota Avalon Gets Right

 The newest Avalon's most noticeable change is in its sheet metal.
 The current model has more style than all previous generations combined.
-Other improvements include a stiffer suspension for a more engaging driving experience and an upscale interior.
+Other improvements include two suspension tunes for a more engaging driving experience and an upscale interior.

 What the Nissan Maxima Gets Right

-As it has for almost its entire existence, the current Maxima offers modern features and superior driving dynamics.
+As it has for almost its entire existence, the totally redesigned Maxima offers modern features and superior driving dynamics.
 While it easily handles hard turns and winding roads, the Maxima also provide a pleasing ride at highway speeds.
+The Maxima is also the better equipped of the two in terms of standard features.

-The Maxima's powertrain consists of a 290-horsepower V6 sending power to the front wheels through a continuously variable transmission (CVT).
+The Maxima's powertrain is definitely the victor with its 300-horsepower V6 sending power to the front wheels through a continuously variable transmission (CVT) with a manual shift mode.
 All this combines to produce smooth acceleration and consistent throttle-response.
 Drivers will appreciate technology features that are easy to use through controls within easy reach.

 Is the Avalon as Sporty as the Maxima?